ceri-num/lct-decision-making/20-reinforcement/21-reinforcement.md

 ---
 <!-- ************************************************************** -->

-## Q-learning : the algorithm
+## Q-learning : In Agent-Based Architecture

 <br />
 <br />

-In agent-based programming:

 - As an initial step (**wakeUp**) :
    * Initialize $Q$